Carney: The Rental Car Business Is Suddenly and Unexpectedly Booming

-For rental car companies, the weeks leading up to Halloween are typically a quieter time; the summer driving season has faded and holiday rentals are weeks away.
+For rental car companies, the weeks leading up to Halloween are typically a quieter time.
+The summer driving season has faded and holiday rentals are weeks away.

 This year was different, according to data released on Thursday by the Department of Labor (DOL).